-ADU'S must meet the following conditions: - a.
-The ADU should maintain the exterior character of the principle building and should maintain a subordinate use relative to the principle structure. - b.
-Prior to issuance of a building permit for an ADU the applicant shall provide proof that the proposed use is in compliance with the State of Maine Plumbing Code; that the existing septic field, if not to be expanded, is in proper working order; and that all other State, Federal or Local codes have been met.
+- a.
+The apartment should maintain the exterior character of the principle building and should maintain a subordinate use relative to the principle structure.
+Access to the accessory apartment shall be through the principle structure although an additional exterior entrance is permitt d. - b.
+Prior to issuance of a building permit for accessory apartments the applicant shall provide proof that the proposed use is in compliance with the State of Maine Plumbing Code; that the existing septic field, if not to be expanded, is in proper working order; and that all other State, Federal or Local codes have been met. - c.
+Accessory Apartments shall not be converted into dwelling units without approval of the Planning Board.